 Street Tree.
-A tree planted in close proximity to a street in order to provide shade over the street and to soften the street environment.
+A tree planted in close proximity to a street in order to provide shade over the street and to soften the street environment, typically a canopy tree although ornamental trees may be substituted in specific circumstances.

 Streetscape.
-The scene that may be observed along a street, including both natural and non-natural components, including vegetation, buildings, paving, plantings, lighting fixtures and miscellaneous structures.
+The scene that may be observed or the area designed for activity along a street, including both natural and non-natural components, including vegetation, buildings, paving, plantings, lighting fixtures and miscellaneous structures.